sraaphorst/spelunker/README.md

 A C++17 library for generating / solving mazes.
 (It could be easily adapted for C++14, but this is a learning exercise for me in C++11, 14, and 17.)

-Right now, the library can generate mazes using the following 12 algorithms:
+Right now, the library can generate perfect mazes using the following 12 algorithms:

 1. Aldous-Broder with random walks.